hazelement/pandoc_resume/markdown/resume.md

 * Design different stress test scenarios for phone backend API.
 * Use python locustio to develop and perform stress tests.

-Video analysis engine backend development.
+Video analysis engine backend development

 * Design and developed python library to support machine learning analysis on video files and web front end data presentation.
 	* SQLAlchemy and PostgreSQL